project-gemmi/gemmi/docs/mol.rst

 - ATOM/HETATM
 - ANISOU
 - TER
+- CONECT (no equivalent in mmCIF, but there is a way to read/write it)
 - END

 Although the PDB format is widely used, some of its features can be easily